Mental Health Condition

 Severe mental ill health can make you feel vulnerable, isolated and very low in self-confidence.
 The prospect of going into a psychiatric unit can add a sense of stigma, further fear and dread, at a time when you need your family and friends’ support and your personal belongings around you, without the restrictions and limitations of a hospital.

 Furthermore, the therapy offered in hospital may not appeal to you, or you may feel that rehabilitation through personal, social and family activities is more suitable.

 Whilst severe episodes of mental illness may require inpatient hospital treatment, CityTrust Healthcare offers a discreet alternative to patients who wish to be treated at home for reasons of privacy, comfort and security, or for convenience.
 If hospitalisation is necessary, our care and treatment can provide a pathway to accelerate the transition from hospital to home.

-A support worker living in your home will:
+A nurse living in your home will:

 - focus exclusively on your personalised care

 - engage in an empathic and professional manner, whilst respecting with your personal space

 - help to structure and pace your rehabilitation